ironhack-labs/lab-javascript-greatest-movies/README.md

    <h2>Learning Goals</h2>
   </summary>

-  This exercise is designed to allow you practice and apply the concepts and techniques taught in class.
+   This exercise allows you to practice and apply the concepts and techniques taught in class.

   Upon completion of this exercise, you will be able to:

-  - Declare functions using the function expression and arrow function syntax
+  - Declare functions using the function expression and arrow function syntax.
-  - Pass functions as arguments to other functions (callbacks)
+  - Pass functions as arguments to other functions (callbacks).
   - Pass arrays and objects to functions as arguments.
   - Iterate over arrays using the `forEach()` method.
-  - Manipulate arrays using the `map()`  method
+  - Manipulate arrays using the `map()`  method.
-  - Filter array elements using the `filter()`  method
+  - Filter array elements using the `filter()`  method.
-  - Reduce array values using the `reduce()`  method
+  - Reduce array values using the `reduce()`  method.
-  - Sort arrays using the `sort()`  method
+  - Sort arrays using the `sort()`  method.
   - Explore and apply different ways to copy an array (`slice()` and spread operator `...`).

   <br>